1zzowiebeha/CITP110/py-citp110.md

 The else only runs if execution of the loop ended without the use of `break`.
 If there is no `break` statement, the else is not a useful control flow.

+# Files

+file.seek(bytes_forward) -- move the cursor by the number of bytes given file.write() -- write the whole file rstrip() -- remove \n from line

+file.read() -- read the whole file into memory file.readline() -- read the next line (moves the cursor forward)

+# File modes

++
+    add a newline to each write
+w
+    overwrite the entire file if it exists write everything at once to a new file a
+    append new lines to an existing file create a new file to append to if one doesn't exist

+readline() returns an empty string when it attempts to read farther than the maximum number of lines

+Numbers must be converted to strings before being written (this usually occurs automatically with f string so idk about regular stuff ill have to test)

+# Open multiple files at once

+Heeyyyaaa

+with open('file1.txt', 'r') as input_file,
+     open('file1.txt', 'w') as output_file:
+    # do work here